|

 certainly bound for hell.

-This story makes clear the way in which
+This story makes clear the way in

 these son poems linked directly into

-life and politics in the are popularity
+life and politics in the are

 of the verses made them important